Scientific research on creatives and creativity

 States such as awe, ego dissolution, mystical experience, and relaxation are well documented in research into extreme aesthetic experiences, yet the role of low-frequency sound in producing them remains largely unexamined.

 The principal obstacle has been experimental control.
 In most settings, low frequencies are inseparable from music and other confounding variables.
-This study addresses that problem through a collaboration with sound artist Stefanie Egedy, whose BODIES AND SUBWOOFERS (B.A.S.) installation provides a well-controlled test case.
+This study addresses that problem through a collaboration with sound artist Stefanie Egedy, whose installations provide a well-controlled test case.
 Egedy works exclusively with subwoofers, designing sound rather than music in the low-frequency range, which isolates low-frequencies as the variable of interest while retaining a naturalistic experiential context.

 Methods

-By applying validated measures from psychedelic and aesthetic-experience research to the underexplored domain of low-frequency sound, the study aims to establish an evidence base for the effects of LFS on listeners.
+By applying validated measures from psychedelic and aesthetic-experience research to the underexplored domain of low-frequency sound, the study aims to establish an evidence base for the effects of low-frequency sound on listeners.
 Further updates will follow.

 10/2025 - ongoing